 If, therefore, problems emerge after the sale is complete; perhaps the slab suddenly cracks, or rodents decide to take up residence in the attic; that is not the seller's problem, and not a cause for the buyer to sue.

 Unfortunately, exactly when a problem started and when the seller first "knew" about it are not always clear.
-If you fail to disclose past cracks in the slab that you've covered over or a recurring rat problem, the buyer might have a legal case against you for nondisclosure after the problem resurfaces.
+If you fail to disclose past cracks in the slab that you've covered over or a recurring rat problem, the buyer might have a legal case against you for fraud or nondisclosure after the problem resurfaces.

 Let's take a step back, and focus on what you, as the home seller will likely be telling buyers.
-The form in most states is quite comprehensive.
+The standard disclosure form in most states is quite comprehensive.
 Filling it out completely can thus go a long way toward forestalling lawsuits.

 The form might also ask about issues like pests, nearby environmental hazards, legal disputes concerning the property, and more, depending in part on common local concerns.

-If a feature or question isn't on the list, you might or might not be required to mention it.
-But many standard disclosure forms contain an "Other" box or section, and ask you to disclose any "material" defects that haven't already been covered.
-"Material" usually means a defect that's significant enough to affect the buyer's decision to purchase.
+But many standard disclosure forms contain an "Other" box or section, and ask you to disclose any "material" defects that haven't already been covered elsewhere on the form.
+"Material" usually means a defect that's significant enough to affect the buyer's decision to purchase or the price they offer.

 Also realize that you as the home seller aren't required to proactively investigate for problems.
 The focus in making these disclosures is on issues that you actually know about.
 If a ten-foot spider has been living quietly in your attic, and you haven't looked in the attic since you bought the house, you can't be held responsible for failing to disclose its existence.